mofcloud/docs/docs/user-guide/tagging/index.md

 ## Tag management

-Mof provider uniq user interface for different providers。Tags will be synced to providers.
+Cycor provider uniq user interface for different providers。Tags will be synced to providers.

 User may need permissions for account based of cloud providers.
 Please refer to **Provider** page for details